Springfield, Missouri: Print

 The city's major daily newspaper is the Springfield News-Leader, which circulates to more than 50,000 people on Sundays.
 Other newspapers for Springfield include Daily Events, Springfield Business Journal, which is a weekly paper that provides comprehensive business news, and The Standard which is Missouri State University's in-school newspaper, and Ozarks Independent, an online local news publication.

-In addition to newspapers, Springfield is the base of 417 Magazine, a local lifestyle and entertainment magazine showcasing restaurants, attractions and local businesses in the 417 area code.
-The Magazine also maintains 417 Biz for business and networking information highlighting local businesspeople and entrepreneurs, as well as 417 Bride for wedding and bridal related content.
+Springfield is the base of 417 Magazine, a local lifestyle and entertainment magazine showcasing restaurants, attractions and local businesses in the 417 area code.
+The magazine also maintains 417 Biz for business and networking information, highlighting local businesspeople and entrepreneurs, as well as 417 Bride, for wedding and bridal related content.

 Television

-As of 2021, the Springfield media market ranks 74th in the nation, amongst markets like Omaha, Nebraska, and Columbia, South Carolina.
+As of 2021, the Springfield media market ranks 74th in the nation, among markets like Omaha, Nebraska, and Columbia, South Carolina.
 The area is composed of 31 counties in southwest Missouri and Arkansas.
 As of 2021, there are 432,370 television-owning households.

 Radio

 Film

-The city has a history dating back to the 1950s in film and television.
+Film and television has been in Springfield since the 1950s.
 Several films, such as The Winning Team (1952) starring Doris Day, Frank Lovejoy and future U.S. President Ronald Reagan, held their premieres in Springfield at the Gillioz Theatre downtown.
-Reagan, along with his wife Nancy Reagan and President Harry S. Truman, were in attendance.
+It was attended by Ronald and Nancy Reagan, and President Harry S. Truman.

-Springfield was home to the country music television show Ozark Jubilee.
+Springfield hosted the country music television show Ozark Jubilee.

 In 2007, Springfield was one of more than a dozen other Springfields in the country vying to host the premiere of The Simpsons Movie through an online video competition voted on by readers of USA Today.
 The premiere was ultimately hosted in Springfield, Vermont.

 Springfield hosts the SATO 48 film contest (Springfield And The Ozarks 48-Hour Film Challenge) every spring in which filmmakers have 48 hours to make a film running five minutes or less.

 In 2018, a new film festival, Rated SGF, began in Springfield.
 The event is hosted by the Film and Media Association of Springfield and the Downtown Springfield Association.